enkidevs/curriculum-pgexercises/sql-new/basic/part-3/ex_working-with-dates.md

 ## Exercise

 How can you produce a list of members who joined after the start of September 2012?
 Return the memid, surname, firstname, and joindate of the members in question.

+Once you have edited the query, review with your pair which parts of the query you edited to accomplish the task.

+### Discuss:
+- How do we filter by date values?
+- How do we specify which columns we want from the table?